 The Centre for Women’s Studies and Gender Research at Monash University was established in 1987, offering a platform to bring together expertise in feminist social sciences and humanities research from the Faculty of Arts.
 The Centre was founded to foster research and teaching collaborations that addressed women’s equity and participation.

-The Centre has a vibrant graduate research program.
 Graduate students within the Faculty of Arts are researching a range of key contemporary gender issues, examining gendered violence, gender and social media, feminist and gender theory, sexuality and diversity.

-Key areas of research strength are focused on gendered violence in family and post conflict contexts, gendered migration patterns, and fluid constructions of gender identities and sexualities.
+Key areas of Faculty research strength are focused on gendered violence in family and post conflict contexts, gendered migration patterns, and fluid constructions of gender identities and sexualities.

 In addition, the Faculty is home to flagship gender University research centres:

 Gender researchers work in all disciples, making key contributions to gender equality and social change.
 Staff in Women's and Gender Studies are part of the Sociology and Anthropology program at Monash.
 View all staff.